 The criteria for professional development described in section II.A.iii will be used for promotion reviews.
 Career instructional faculty should demonstrate evidence of professional activities that help them stay current in both course content and instructional methodology.
 Other activities that promote professional growth are also relevant (e.g., conference and workshop attendance, scholarly activities such as materials development, development of assessment tools, etc.).
 [Unit may elaborate here on professional development expectations in ways that are consistent with performance review criteria in section II.A.iii]

-In the College of Education, career instructional faculty with credentialling maintenance expectations associated with their COE position are expected to maintain currency of their role without lapse.
+In the College of Education, career instructional faculty with credentialling expectations associated with their COE position are expected to maintain currency of those credentials required for their role without lapse.
 Career instructional faculty with credentialing expectations will work directly with their supervisor or department head to ensure they have the resources necessary to maintain currency but will otherwise independently track and ensure that professional development is up to date.

 Scholarship, research, or creative activity